 If your creditor has a judgment against you, it can tell your bank to pay the creditor out of your account balance.
 This is called a levy, and neither your credit card company nor your bank has to let you know if it's going to happen to you.
 According to the Consumer Law Center, many people find out that their accounts have been levied when their ATM cards stop working.
 The creditor can only take as much money out of your account as the levy is for, but if you have less than what you owe, the creditor can take it all.

 Stopping a Levy Before It Starts

 The first step to stopping a levy is stopping a judgment.
 Most credit card companies would rather not take you to court because doing so is expensive.
-According to Bankrate, your creditor probably won't sue you unless you're more than six months behind on your credit card payments and you haven't made any attempt to get caught up.
+Your creditor probably won't sue you unless you're more than six months behind on your credit card payments and you haven't made any attempt to get caught up.
 If you're getting collections calls and you're a few months behind, you might be able to work out a payment arrangement to avoid a levy.
 If your card company is about to sue, you will probably get a letter from its lawyer first.
 The letter might invite you to make a payment arrangement with the lawyer instead of going to court.
 Even if you do go to court, the judge might order a payment arrangement that works for you, allowing you to avoid a savings account levy.
 If all of these options fall through, you still have 30 days after the judgment is entered against you to make a payment before the company will take your savings.

 Get Levied Money Back